 Ms. Douglas testified that the Commission has previously approved this treatment of capitalized maintenance projects and retirements of plant in its order in Cause No. 42061-ECR 18 for costs included in Standard Contract Rider No. 62-Qualified Pollution Control Property Revenue Adjustment and Standard Contract Rider No. 71-Clean Coal Operating Cost Revenue Adjustment.
-DEI intends to treat normal capitalized repairs and maintenance and any additional plant and equipment necessary for the operation of the Station in the same manner as it does for tracked equipment in the ECR proceedings.
+The Company intends to treat normal capitalized repairs and maintenance and any additional plant and equipment necessary for the operation of the Station in the same manner as it does for tracked equipment in the ECR proceedings.

 Ms. Douglas' Exhibit C-2, page 4 developed the jurisdictional revenue requirement.
-The retail jurisdictional portion of the total construction costs exceeded the retail jurisdictional portion of the \$2.595 billion June 30, 2012 hard cost cap amount; therefore, DEI limited the amount of Plant investment on which a return will be earned in its calculations.
-Ms. Douglas explained that the retail jurisdictional portion of the \$2.595 billion June 30, 2012 hard cost cap amount as filed in IGCC 10 was \$2,404,075,000.
-She stated that the Additional AFUDC (as per the terms of the

-2012 Settlement Agreement) related to the hard cost cap amount accrued from July 1, 2012, through the June 7, 2013 in-service date was \$55,952,000 (\$623,000 of this was accrued during the IGCC 12 period; the remainder was reflected in IGCC 10 and IGCC 11).
+The retail jurisdictional portion of the total construction costs exceeded the retail jurisdictional portion of the \$2.595 billion June 30, 2012 Hard Cost Cap amount; therefore, the Company limited the amount of Project investment on which a return will be earned in its calculations.
+Ms. Douglas explained that the retail jurisdictional portion of the \$2.595 billion June 30, 2012 Hard Cost cap amount as filed in IGCC-10 was \$2,404,075,000.
+She stated that the Additional AFUDC (as per the terms of the 2012 Settlement Agreement) related to the Hard Cost Cap amount accrued from July 1, 2012, through the June 7, 2013 in-service date was \$55,952,000 (\$623,000 of this was accrued during the IGCC-12 period; the remainder was reflected in IGCC-10 and IGCC-11).
 In accordance with the 2012 Settlement Agreement, the Additional AFUDC amounts included for December 2012 through June 7, 2013 reflect a 15% reduction.
-The adjusted total of the retail jurisdictional hard cost cap plus Additional AFUDC as of September 30, 2013, was \$2,460,027,000, which is a reduction of \$788,849,000 from the total retail jurisdictional CWIP investment as of September 30, 2013.
-Ms. Douglas explained the Plant investment was reduced by \$33,014,000 of retail accumulated depreciation, resulting in a net plant amount of \$2,427,013,000 on which a retail return was calculated.
+The adjusted total of the retail jurisdictional Hard Cost Cap plus Additional AFUDC as of September 30, 2013, was \$2,460,027,000, which is a reduction of \$788,849,000 from the total retail jurisdictional CWIP investment as of September 30, 2013.
+Ms. Douglas explained the Project investment was reduced by \$33,014,000 of retail accumulated depreciation, resulting in a net plant amount of \$2,427,013,000 on which a retail return was calculated.
 The six-month jurisdictional revenue requirement for return on investment as of September 30, 2013 was \$117,715,000.
-This is a \$4,635,000 decrease from the amount proposed in IGCC 11.
+This is a \$4,635,000 decrease from the amount proposed in IGCC-11.

-Ms. Douglas explained the calculation of the jurisdictional revenue requirement applicable to Plant-related operating expenses, including depreciation expense, and tax credits.
-These operating expenses included: expenses incurred by DEI from April through September 2013 for services from Black & Veatch; estimated retail portion of operating expenses and property tax expenses from April through September 2014; estimated retail jurisdictional depreciation expense from April through September 2014; a credit to retail customers of \$17,587,500 (\$35,175,000 on an annual basis), approved by the Commission in the Subdocket Order, to reflect the jurisdictional impact of a change in depreciation rates for in-service plant, which took place effective January 1, 2013; a credit for the retail portion of one-half of the estimated State Tax Credit; a net amortization over three years of the 2012 Settlement Agreement Regulatory Asset and Commission-Ordered Regulatory Liability stemming from the IGCC 4S1 Order; and an amortization of the post-inservice AFUDC accrued through September 30, 2013, also over a three-year period.
+Ms. Douglas explained the calculation of the jurisdictional revenue requirement applicable to Project-related operating expenses, including depreciation expense, and tax credits.
+These operating expenses included: expenses incurred by the Company from April through September 2013 for services from Black & Veatch; estimated retail portion of operating expenses and property tax expenses from April through September 2014; estimated retail jurisdictional depreciation expense from April through September 2014; a credit to retail customers of \$17,587,500 (\$35,175,000 on an annual basis), approved by the Commission in the Subdocket Order, to reflect the jurisdictional impact of a change in depreciation rates for in-service plant, which took place effective January 1, 2013 ("Credit for Effect of New Depreciation Rates"); a credit for the retail portion of one-half of the estimated State Tax Credit; a net amortization over three years of the 2012 Settlement Agreement Regulatory Asset and Commission-Ordered Regulatory Liability stemming from the IGCC-4S1 Order; and an amortization of the post-in-service AFUDC accrued through September 30, 2013, also over a three-year period.
+See Pet.
+Ex.
+C-2, p.
+5.